fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 3: Create a pipeline

-A simple way to ingest data is to use a **Copy data** activity in a pipeline to extract the data from a source and copy it to a file in the lakehouse.
+In this task, you will create a data pipeline in Microsoft Fabric to ingest data by configuring a **Copy Data** activity, which extracts data from a specified source and loads it into your lakehouse.

 1. On the **Home** page for your lakehouse, select **New data pipeline**.